 Payroll deductions also include monthly contributions to the National Insurance Scheme.
 This fund contributes to a range of social security purposes, like maternity leave, sickness benefits, and injury compensation.
 The total contribution per paycheck is 14 percent.
 The employee pays 5.8 percent, and the employer pays 8.4 percent on behalf of the employee.

-Guyana Payroll Options
+Guyana Payroll Options for Companies

 When you set up your global payroll, you have a few ways you can choose to handle it.
 Your options are: